aeternity/protocol/node/api/channels_api_usage.md

 difference is that the transaction has been mutually authenticated: it is `channel_withdraw_tx` and after the procedure is finished - it is being posted on-chain.

-Since both the initiator and responder can withdraw tokens, in the scope of this description we will call the participant that commits tokens to the channel a withdrawer and the other party - an acknowledger.
+Since both the initiator and responder can withdraw coins, in the scope of this description we will call the participant that commits coins to the channel a withdrawer and the other party - an acknowledger.
 Note that any public key outside of the channel participants is considered invalid for the withdrawer role.